TrainWeb.org Facebook Page

 Map: Ba 42 J 4 Topographic Maps

-1964 aerial Now we're much closer to the "Baltimore" stack; it's located in what had been the outfield of Maryland Baseball Park, home of the Baltimore Black Sox from 1921 to 1932.
+Now we're much closer to the "Baltimore" stack; it's located in what had been the outfield of Maryland Baseball Park, home of the Baltimore Black Sox from 1921 to 1932.
 The mixed freight is approaching from the right.

-At our feet are the remains of a Russell Street bypass added while that street was being remolded into MD 295, better known as the B-W Parkway, on the left.
-The original Russell Street grade crossing was tangent just left of this one, its right edge about where the crossbuck now is.
+At our feet are the remains of a Russell Street bypass added while that street was being remolded into MD 295, better known as B-W Parkway, on the left.
+The 1964 aerial original Russell Street grade crossing was tangent just left of this one, its right edge about where the crossbuck now is.
 On the 1964 aerial photo at right, X marks the photographer's location.

 The photo plane during April 1964 captured the northbound MD 295 bridge near completion while the southbound side is little more that steel framing.
 Russell Street is rerouted via temporary blacktop around the Monroe Street - MD 295 construction zone.
 About two decades later, elevated I-95 would be added above that intersection, running west-east, left-right in this view.